-Under the Amended Collaboration Agreement, Merck committed to provide up to \$86.0 million in R&D funding for the four calendar quarters ending March 31, 2022.
-Going forward, Merck is providing significantly more limited annual R&D funding.
-In this regard, for the period that started on April 1, 2022 and ending on March 31, 2024, Merck will provide up to \$20.0 million of R&D funding for the ophthalmology programs (other than NGM621), the CVM-related programs and the Lab Programs.
-Pursuant to the letter agreement that we entered into with Merck on March 30, 2022, or the Letter Agreement, we may use part of this R&D funding to cover our personnel costs for supporting manufacture of NGM621 for use in a possible Phase 3 clinical trial.
+Under the Amended Collaboration Agreement, Merck is providing significantly less annual R&D funding than it had provided through March 31, 2022.
+In this regard, for the period that started on April 1, 2022 and ends on March 31, 2024, Merck will provide up to \$20.0 million of R&D funding for the ophthalmology programs (other than NGM621), the CVM-related programs and the Lab Programs.
+Pursuant to the letter agreement that we entered into with Merck on March 30, 2022, or the Letter Agreement, we may use part of this R&D funding to cover our personnel costs for NGM621 manufacturing activities that we undertook in preparation for a potential Phase 3 clinical trial.
 If the parties mutually agree to extend the research phase for the CVM-related programs from March 31, 2024 to March 31, 2026, then Merck will provide up to a total of \$20.0 million in R&D funding during the additional two years of the CVM program research phase.
-Merck will also fund certain R&D costs related to NGM621 in an amount expected to be up to approximately \$20.0 million, until the earlier of Merck's decision to exercise, or not to exercise, its License Option with respect to NGM621 alone or bundled with the other continuing ophthalmology compounds (as described below) or, March 31, 2024.
-During the period before Merck's decision, we are responsible under the Letter Agreement for paying all amounts owed to third parties for NGM621 manufacturing activities performed in anticipation of a Phase 3 clinical trial.
+Merck will also fund certain R&D costs related to NGM621, in an amount expected to be up to approximately \$20.0 million, until Merck's decision to exercise, or not to exercise, its License Option with respect to NGM621 alone or bundled with the other continuing ophthalmology compounds (as described below).
+During the period before Merck's decision, we are responsible under the Letter Agreement for paying all amounts owed to third parties for NGM621 manufacturing activities performed with the intention of avoiding a significant delay between the completion of the CATALINA trial and the start of any possible Phase 3 clinical trial.
 If Merck decides to exercise its License Option, Merck will reimburse us for certain amounts we paid to such third parties, according to the terms of the Letter Agreement and subject to certain limitations, in addition to paying us the one-time option exercise fee described below.